North Wheatley

 North Wheatley is a village and former civil parish, now in the parish of North and South Wheatley, in Bassetlaw district, in the county of Nottinghamshire, England.
 At the time of the 2001 census it had a population of 489, increasing to 509 at the 2011 census.
 It is located 6 miles north-east of Retford.
 The village has a number of 17th century brick houses.
 The Old Hall on Low Street/Church Hill is dated 1673, with the arms of the Cartwright family.
 The parish church of St Peter and St Paul was restored in 1896.
 Many farms in the area have dovecotes, either as free-standing buildings or above farm buildings.
 On 1 April 2015 the civil parish was merged with South Wheatley to form "North and South Wheatley".

 Origin of name

 Wheatley is of Anglo-Saxon origin and it means "open land" (from Anglo-Saxon leah) either "of wheat" (Anglo-Saxon hwaete), or "by the water" (Anglo-Saxon waeter).
 The village is next to the Trent, built on clay and prone to flooding, so there is a strong local link to water.
 In the Domesday Book it is referred to as Wateleia.

 Geography

-The bypass would begin in 1937, known as the 'Wheatley By-Pass Road', to cost £12,000, and was opened in mid-1938.
+A bypass road was begun in 1937, known as the 'Wheatley By-Pass Road', to cost £12,000, and was opened in mid-1938.